Easily mistaken for :

 Silver Vine (aka Cat Powder) (Actinidia polygama).
 In the case of the latter, the response of susceptible cats is even stronger than it is with Cat-nip and fewer cats are immune to its effects.
 Cats who do not respond to cat-nip itself will usually respond to one of these other 3 plants, for they contain differing active substances.
 None of your Authors cats have responded to catmint imgregnated toys he has bought various individuals over the decades.

-In Common Valerian it is the substance Actinidine, which makes susceptible cats behave in a similar they do to
+In Common Valerian it is the substance Actinidine, which makes susceptible cats behave in a similar way that they do to

 Nepetalactone is a